Emmettwarner/Stan-Regression/README.md

 ### 1. Installation
 a.
-In your console you will need to install Stan on your device use ```pip install cmdstanpy```
+In your console you will need to install Stan on your device using ```pip install cmdstanpy```

 b.
-Once installed go into Jupyter Lab and then import cmdstanpy this lets you install cmdstan
+Once installed go into Jupyter Lab, start a new notebook and import cmdstanpy which lets you install cmdstan
 ```
 import cmdstanpy
 cmdstanpy.install_cmdstan()